Neilchen863/my-blog-by-hexo/README.md

 while Hugo only takes 10 seconds.
 From my personal experience, Hugo has indeed greatly accelerated the speed of web page generation.
 It usually takes about 4 seconds to add a blog post and then generate and render it, while Hugo basically completes it within 1 second.

-Despite, I would still greatly recommend those who would like to create their first blog or website to use Hexo, because it has a better community support.
+Despite, I would still highly recommend those who would like to create their first blog or website to use Hexo, because it has a better community support.
 Even those who know nothing about coding can quickly and easily build a pretty and multifunctional site by simply following the instructions.